mosqueradvd/AtomBlog/README.md

 Created by me with &alt;3
 Examples on Windows, Linux & Mac included
 For everyone
-This is not a very complete READ.me, but I will improve it.
+This is not a very complete README.md, but I will improve it.